 Making things more complicated, these factors may be a “moving target”, changing as individuals train.

 The greatest problem involved with high-speed training is inertia.

 Once a weight is accelerated against gravity, depending on its mass, it will develop a certain momentum.
 As we know, basic laws of physics dictate that once an object starts moving in any direction, it wants to keep moving in that direction.

 If you measure the amount of force it takes to move the body away from the ground during a squat, you’ll see a bimodal curve – a large weight increase before it drops off, then another smaller weight increase before it drops off again.
 When moving at high speeds, the weight moves away from the body slightly, before coming back.
 This demonstrates that we don’t have full power overload through the entire range of motion.

 Another problem with inertia is that joint injury can happen as a result of deceleration before the end range of motion.

 So, how do we deal with the problem of inertia?

 Ideally, we utilize training techniques and equipment that minimizes the problem.

-In the third part of this series we’ll dive into specific exercises and equipment that maximizes the development of power while minimizing the dangers and inefficiencies of traditional high-speed strength training.Back
+In PART 3 of this series we’ll dive into specific exercises and equipment that maximizes the development of power while minimizing the dangers and inefficiencies of traditional high-speed strength training.Back